drvinceknight/pfm/_sources/appendix/01-numpy/how/main.md

 ## How to generate random arrays

-`Numpy` has a powerful random number generator.
+`numpy` has a powerful random number generator.
 It can be accessed from `numpy.random` and has multiple tools.
 The simplest of which is `numpy.random.random`.
 This takes an optional argument that is the dimension of the array.